Tatyana Kim

-Tatyana Vladimirovna Kim (Татья́на Влади́мировна Ким; 킴 타티아나; born 16 October 1975), formerly known as Tatyana Vladimirovna Bakalchuk (Татья́на Влади́мировна Бакальчу́к), is a Russian entrepreneur, founder and CEO of Wildberries, the largest Russian online retailer, and the country's first self-made woman billionaire.
-As of July 2024, Forbes estimated her net worth at US$7.4 billion.
+Tatyana Vladimirovna Kim (Татья́на Влади́мировна Ким; born 16 October 1975), formerly known as Tatyana Vladimirovna Bakalchuk (Татья́на Влади́мировна Бакальчу́к), is a Russian entrepreneur, founder and CEO of Wildberries, the largest Russian online retailer, and the country's first self-made woman billionaire.
+In July 2026, Kim's net worth amounted to US$8.1 billion.

 Early life

-Tatyana Kim was born on 16 October 1975, in a Koryo-saram family.
-She finished school in Moscow oblast and graduated from Kolomna University.
+Tatyana Kim was born on 16 October 1975, in Grozny in a Koryo-saram family.
+Her father was an engineer, and her mother was a primary school teacher.
+She finished school in Moscow oblast and in 1997 graduated from Kolomna University.
+She then took a job as an English teacher at a school and worked part-time as a private tutor.

 She planned to move to Moscow and continue her education as a designer.
 Still, she had to abandon that plan and return to teaching English when the 1998 financial crisis struck Russia.
-Tatyana Bakalchuk was an English teacher.

 In the early 2000s, she met her future husband Vladislav Bakalchuk, an entrepreneur and a founder of Utech ISP.
-In 2004, after giving birth to her first child, Bakalchuk launched Wildberries, which initially focused on reselling apparel from Otto and Quelle catalogs.
+In 2004, after giving birth to her first child, Kim launched Wildberries, which initially focused on reselling apparel from the Otto and Quelle catalogs.

-According to the company's official history, Bakalchuk started the business without capital, experience, or professional education.
-However, she obtained starting capital from her husband, Vladislav Bakalchuk.
+According to the company's official history, Kim started the business without capital experience, or professional education.
+However, she obtained starting capital from her husband.
 Notably, this sum was estimated at several million dollars.
 Shortly before that, he sold the Internet provider UTech to Gazprombank for 7.5 million dollars.

-The Bell's source claims that the Bakalchuks did not initially sell clothes solely from Otto or Quelle catalogs.
-Namely, they also sold garments in a second-hand store in the “Dynamite” shopping center in the Vykhino-Zhulebino District.
-The store was marketed as an outlet with 1000 models of second-hand clothes from Europe.
+According to reporting in the Russian newspaper The Bell claims that the spouses did not initially sell clothes solely from the Otto or Quelle catalogs, but also sold garments in a second-hand store in the "Dynamite" shopping center in the Vykhino-Zhulebino District.
+The store, which was marketed as an outlet store, sold 1,000 varieties of second-hand clothes from Europe.
 Some of the items were also distributed through a webpage.
-In 2003, the shopping center's address was listed in the contacts of the D-Luxe catalog made by Bakalchuk's and Fadeev's UT Design studio.
+In 2003, the shopping center's address was listed in the contacts of the D-Luxe catalog published by Bakalchuk's and Fadeev's UT Design studio.
 Contrary to this, Wildberries claims that the second-hand store was not affiliated with the company.